TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 Present a menu or list of page links in different ways.

 .. figure:: ../../Images/NewContentWizardTabMenu.png
-   :alt: The Menu Elements tab of the new content element window
+   :alt: The 'Menu Elements' tab of the new content element window
    :class: with-border